DaveUrsillo.com

 “Don’t mind criticism.
-If it is untrue, disregard it; if unfair, keep from irritation; if it is ignorant, smile; if it is justified, it is not criticism — learn from it.” ~Author unknown
+If it is untrue, disregard it; if unfair, keep from irritation; if it is ignorant, smile; if it is justified, it is not criticism — learn from it.” ~Unknown

 Any path to success is sure to be riddled with failures, setbacks, and rejection from others.